RimuTec/RimuTec.Piranha/README.md

 This repository contains additional modules for Piranha CMS (https://github.com/PiranhaCMS/piranha.core)

-The first module that is in progress is RimuTec.Piranha.Data.NH which uses Fluent NHibernate instead of Entity Framework.
+The first module that is in progress is RimuTec.Piranha.Data.NH which uses NHibernate (NH) instead of Entity Framework Core (EF Core).